 Restoration of stream system

-The Eelderdiep stream system, including the Runsloot and Stroetenloop, is important for water management in the Kop van Drenthe region.
-Due to interventions such as peat extraction, the straightening of streams, and water supply from the Noord-Willemskanaal, the system no longer functions naturally.
+The Runsloot and Stroetenloop are both important to water management in the Kop van Drenthe region.
+The Runsloot is part of the Eelderdiep stream system, while the Stroetenloop is part of the Grote Masloot.
+Due to interventions such as peat extraction, the straightening of streams, and water supply from the Noord-Willems canal, the system no longer functions naturally.
 This leads to problems in the water system:

 To tackle the problems in the Runsloot and Stroetenloop water systems, the Noorderzijlvest Water Authority is implementing measures aimed at restoring and strengthening the water system.